 In this program we will explore the archaeology of Curaçao and other Pre-Columbian settlements in the Caribbean islands.
 With a focus toward examining migration theories, settlement patterns, subsistence strategies and the development of cultural complexity through time, we will examine the rich archaeological and historical record of a region that often receives little attention from introductory textbooks and discussions of world prehistory.
 Toward the end of the course, we will discuss how many of these smaller island states, dependent on the tourist industry for income, have grappled with preserving the past in the post-colonial era.

 Note: Students will spend 8 nights on site in Curaçao during spring vacation and the remainder of the course work will be completed on campus.

-Earn 4 quarter credits or 2 semester hours of upper division credit in anthropology.
+Earn 4 quarter credits of upper division credit in anthropology.
 All instruction is in English.
 Course fulfills: 1) ANTH major and minor upper division electives; and 2) ANTH (Arch) major geographical course requirement.